 Other room items, such as DRAWINGS, FACES, AUDIENCE AREAS, and LISTENER SEATS can either be shown or not.
+The display of the axes of the global coordinate system can be toggled on and off as well.

 5 Project Elements

 An EASE project consists of various elements.
 First of all, the project carries meta data related to the design project itself such as the name of the venue.
 It also contains 3D model information about surfaces, receivers and sound sources.
 In EASE 5 also drawings such as a floor plan can be included with the project.
 Last but not least, there are acoustic properties and settings related to the room or the environment that are also part of the project.
 All of these elements are stored in the project file when it is saved and recalled from it when it is opened.